mainkoon81/Study-09-MachineLearning-A/README.md

  - Consider the data which is now one dimensional, so all the red, blue pt lie in 1 line and we want to find the correct **split**.
 <img src="https://user-images.githubusercontent.com/31917400/39336446-7db2501a-49af-11e8-8248-87bbb0757c1d.jpg" />

  - How to construct those values?
-Investigate every inch of the model...For example,
+Investigate every inch of the model based on "TPr&FPr"...For example,
 <img src="https://user-images.githubusercontent.com/31917400/39336710-ec5aa66a-49b0-11e8-97c3-8a86ec1b1800.jpg" />